cython/cython/src/reference/extension_types.rst

 * Normal Python as well as extension type classes can be defined.
 * Extension types:

- * Are considered by Python to be "built-in" types.
+ * Are considered by Python as "built-in" types.
- * Can be used to wrap arbitrary C data structures, and provide a Python-like interface to them from Python.
+ * Can be used to wrap arbitrary C-data structures, and provide a Python-like interface to them from Python.
  * Attributes and methods can be called from Python or Cython code
  * Are defined by the ``cdef class`` statement.